 Microdosing LSD, meaning taking one-tenth (10-20 micrograms) of the normal psychedelic dose of the drug, has become a nootropic means of enhancing creativity.
 Popular in Silicon Valley, LSD activates 5-HT2A receptors, which enhance glutamate activity.
 Glutamate fosters interneural transmission and plays a role in learning and memory.
 At these low doses, LSD elevates mood and creativity and may improve cognition and learning.

 The body uses L-tyrosine to synthesize neurotransmitters and the hormone thyroxine.
-It is useful for supporting your brain’s neurological functions and promoting a healthy state of mind.
+It is useful for supporting your brain’s neurological functions and energy levels.

-When you experience stress, your brain releases noradrenaline to stimulate your nervous system and increase your energy and mental power.
-The problem is that it can take time to replenish levels of noradrenaline once your body fully depletes its reserves.
+When you experience stress, your brain releases noradrenaline to stimulate your nervous system and increase your energy, mental processing and kick it into gear.
+Once released however, it can take time to replenish levels of noradrenaline once your body fully depletes its reserves.

-Other nutraceuticals used for improving these mood states are:
+Other nutraceuticals used for improving the energy and processing in the brain are:

 L-Theanine promotes the generation of alpha waves, bringing about feelings of inspiration, fearlessness, and fantastic productivity.